KITcii/smart-contract-dev-support/Design Patterns/Pull Pattern/README.md

 }
 ```
 ## Resulting Context
 Unbounded mass operations are avoided and the invoking smart contract or user retains control over the associated gas costs.
 The smart contract does only execute those functions relevant for a certain element of the iterable data structure.
+Moreover, the user involvement is increased.

 ## Rationale
 By abandoning unbounded iteratable data structures, it is possible to avoid unbounded mass operations and, thus, unintended abortion of the operations (e.g., through an out-of-gas exceptions).
 Using the Pull Pattern, direct retrieval of required data (e.g., from a mapping in Solidity) is possible and no helper data structures for the iteration are required (e.g., an array that stores all keys of a HashMap).